 Description: English 121 is an enriched English course, which builds upon the requirements of the English 122 college preparatory course.
-Its focus is on literature with particular attention being paid to close reading of texts, academic writing and an overview of the historical philosophical, social and other contexts, which influence literary development.
+It has more focus on literature with particular attention being paid to close reading of texts, academic writing and an overview of the historical philosophical, social and other contexts, which influence literary development.